 The Company accounts for stock-based compensation at fair value.
 The fair value of stock options is determined at the grant date using the Black-Scholes option pricing model.
 The fair value of restricted stock units ("RSUs") is equal to the closing price of the underlying common stock on the grant date.
 The fair value of an award that is ultimately expected to vest is recognized on a straight-line basis over the requisite service or performance period and is classified in the consolidated statements of operations and comprehensive income in a manner consistent with the classification of the recipient's compensation.
-The expected vesting of the Company's performance-based RSUs is based upon the likelihood that the Company achieves the defined performance goals.
+The expected vesting of the Company's performance-based RSUs is based upon the probability that the Company achieves the defined performance goals.
 The level of achievement of performance goals, if any, is determined by the compensation committee.
 Stock-based awards to non-employee consultants are expensed at their fair value as services are provided according to the terms of their agreements and are classified in selling, general and administrative expenses in the accompanying consolidated statements of operations and comprehensive income.
-Classification of stock-based compensation for the years ended December 31, 2014 and 2013 is as follows:
+Classification of stock-based compensation for the years ended December 31, 2015 and 2014 is as follows:

-2014 2013
+2015 2014

-(In thou sands)
+(In thou ısands)

-Property and equipment, net \$ 1,176 \$ 991
+Property and equipment, net \$ 998 \$ 1,176

-Inventory 83 43
+Inventory 48 83

-Cost of subscriber equipment 152 32
+Cost of subscriber equipment 135 152

-Cost of services (exclusive of depreciation and amortization) 824 550
+Cost of services (exclusive of depreciation and amortization) 721 824

-Research and development 312 132
+Research and development 221 312

-Selling, general and administrative 8,313 6,001
+Selling, general and administrative 7,526 8,313

-Total stock-based compensation \$ 10,860 \$ 7,749
+Total stock-based compensation \$ 9,649 \$ 10,860